Who Is Eligible to Apply for Humanitarian Parole for U.S. Entry

 An Experienced Immigration Attorney Can Help You Apply

-It is important to seek professional help from an attorney if you have questions about how to complete and file this application.
-Remember that non-attorneys cannot offer legal advice regarding the application and might not have the correct information or be in a strong position to help you.
-If you are facing a true emergency and you need to travel to the U.S. as soon as possible, you will find that it is worth your time and money to seek legal help from an experienced immigration attorney.
+It is important to seek professional legal help if you have questions about how to complete and file this application.
+Remember that non-attorneys (including paralegals and "notarios") cannot offer legal advice and might not have the correct information or be in a strong position to help you.
+Immigration-related applications often take months to process, and a denial due to insufficient evidence or a mistake on a form can cost you even more time.
+If you are facing a true emergency and you need to travel to the U.S. as soon as possible, you will find that it is worth your time and money to seek help from an experienced immigration attorney.

 NEED IMMIGRATION HELP ?